oneapi-src/oneCCL/doc/rst/source/env-variables.rst

    :align: left

    * - ``topo``
-     - topology-aware algorithm.
+     - Topology-aware algorithm.
 The default for GPU buffers.
 Not available for CPU buffers.
    * - ``direct``
      - Based on ``MPI_Ialltoall``
    * - ``naive``